adrianjrg/sonarqube-on-pull-request-setup/README.md

 2. Extract.
 From here on refered to as `<sonarqube-dir>`.

 # Database connection
+Not required if you are *only* scanning pull requests (and not storing information on scans).
 Using information from: http://www.jouvinio.net/wiki/index.php/Sonar_Configuration_MySQL
 ## Database setup
 1. Create new schema for sonarqube: